 - Don't drink alcohol.
-Research suggests that drinking alcohol appears to decrease fertility and can harm a developing baby.
+Heavy alcohol use might lead to decreased fertility.
 Generally, it's best to avoid alcohol if you're hoping to conceive.

-- Don't take medication without your health care provider's OK.
+Also, talk to your health care provider about any medications you are taking.
 Certain medications — even those available without a prescription — can make it difficult to conceive.
-Others might not be safe once you're pregnant.

 Infertility affects both men and women — and treatment is available.
 Depending on the source of the problem, your gynecologist, your partner's urologist or your family doctor might be able to help.
 In some cases, a fertility specialist offers the best hope.

 See more In-depth